 What is the Cost For Non-Medical Home Care Business Licensing?

-The initial costs for beginning a non-medical home care business are dependant on several factors which could be challenging for a new entrepreneur.
+The initial costs for beginning a non-medical home care business are dependent on several factors which could be challenging for a new entrepreneur.
 These initial costs may be difficult to estimate and could include things like training, computer hardware and software, licensing expenses, consulting, administrative work, staffing, and costs of a commercial office space.

 Your first year as in operation, consider the following investments: